sikaeducation/curriculum/courses/102/standards/apply-version-control/topics/git-remotes/README.md

 git remote add origin git@github.com:githubtraining/example-basic.git
 ```

-This enables you to "push" your copy of the Git repo to GitHub and "pull" GitHub's copy of the repo to your computer to get the latest changes.
+This enables you to push your copy of the Git repo to GitHub and pull GitHub's copy of the repo to your computer to get the latest changes.
 If you make a mistake (such as adding the browser URL instead of the `.git` URL), you can fix it with `set-url`:

 ```
 git remote set-url origin git@github.com:githubtraining/example-basic.git